 How to choose the right headphone?

 Headphones are among the most common household items that have an impact on quality of life.
-We wear them when we exercise, while we sleep, while we travel on trains and on aeroplanes, and some of us actually when eating, drink, and fall asleep with them on.
+We wear headphones when we exercise, while we sleep, while we travel on trains and on aeroplanes, and some of us actually when eating, drink, and fall asleep with them on.

 The purpose?
 An excellent pair elevates your standard of living.
 And a less desirable pair?
 Not really.
 Stay with us, and in the following five to ten minutes, we’ll sort through the chaos, assist you in making a decision, and perhaps even open both your eyes and ears. bu